 Today, the traditional method for approving such activities is to communicate by email.
 For example, in business, a project team may create a purchase order online, and the system shoots out an email to the CFO asking him/her to approve.
 The CFO will open the email, click on a link, and log in to the application.
 Once past the standard authentication steps, they must then navigate to the purchase order in question and approve or deny it.

 That’s a lot of work, and all those steps (not to mention crowded inboxes) can cause long delays and jeopardize project deliverables.
 Instead, OneTouch takes this process and reigns it in by sending a quick notification to the decision maker’s phone.
 Open the app, read the request, review and approve.

 Try Authy OneTouch.
 Just a few lines of code and a few minutes of your time make it worth investigating.
-And because it’s now available on the Authy for Chrome extension, it’s even more convenient than ever.
+And because it’s now available on the Authy for Desktop, it’s even more convenient than ever.
 Get started now.